 Meet our Storyteller

 Deborah Gitlitz, storyteller.
 Deborah is a public youth librarian, early literacy trainer and library consultant who loves stories in any form.
 She has over 20 years’ experience in the library field, including 15 with our local Multnomah County Library, and a Master’s degree of Library Science from Indiana University.
 She’s shared stories in libraries, schools, and childcares; in graveyards, backyards and multipurpose rooms; along trails and around campfires; and (maybe her favorite) with family around the dinner table.
-Currently coordinating a grant to improve Spanish-language library collections statewide, Deborah also works as an Outreach Librarian for the city of Wilsonville, where she uses her Spanish and storytelling skills to connect the community and the library in new ways.
+Currently coordinating a grant to improve Spanish-language library collections statewide, Deborah also works as a Community Librarian for the city of Wilsonville, where she uses her Spanish and storytelling skills to connect the community and the library in new ways.
 It is not unusual for her to wear costumes at work.

 Musically, Deborah is a hobbyist ukulele player, leading a long-standing sing-along at a local retirement home; and a lifelong choral singer, most recently with the Intergenerational Women’s Choir and the Portland Lesbian Choir.
 Travel, singing, birdwatching and hiking are among her favorite things.

 Meet our Musicians

 Lynda Hess, flute.
 Lynda began playing the piano at age 7 and joined the school band in 4th grade, playing the flute.
 She got her BA in Music from Cal.
 State U Sacramento and MM in flute performance from University of Oregon.
 Lynda also attended University of Oxford Comparative Music Education Program (England); Orff Institute (Salzburg, Austria) and Western Oregon State University.
 She is a member of American Orff-Schulwerk Association and International Society for Music Education.
 Lynda also plays in a woodwind group “The Chinook Winds Trio.”
 Lynda taught public school music for 31 years and continues to teach at the Community Music Center in southeast Portland.
 In her free time she enjoys writing musical arrangements for various groups.